-Jock Sturges (born 1947) is an US-American photographer.
+Jock Sturges (* 1947, New York) is an US-American photographer.

-Jock Sturges became famous for his photos on naturist beaches in California, Spain and especially in France (Montalivet).
+He became famous for his photos on naturist beaches in California, Spain, and especially in France (Montalivet).
 His pictures mainly depict girls and young women in the buff.
 Unlike David Hamilton, for example, Sturges does not see his pictures as sensual, erotic, or even pornographic.
-On the contrary, they are primarily meant to show beauty, fragility and transience.
+On the contrary, they are primarily meant to show beauty, fragility, and transience.